genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 ## Authentication Preferences

-The authentication preferences/options are specified in auth-preferences.xml and we can make a subdivision of them in three sections: authentication type configuration, password strength related configuration and general configuration.
+The authentication preferences/options are specified in auth-preferences.xml and you can make a subdivision of them in three sections: authentication type configuration, password strength related configuration and general configuration.

 ### Basic preferences in detail

-We can define the following preferences:
+You can define the following preferences:

 **authentication** represents the authentication type to be used by the platform.
 There are three authentication types (INTERNAL, LDAP and DEFAULT) and they are explained in detail in the "Authentication Types" subsection.
 Default: INTERNAL.